saadeghi/daisyui/packages/docs/src/routes/(routes)/components/hero/+page.md

 ---
+alert: This page is not up to date.
+Some of the examples might not work as expected.
 title: Hero
 desc: Hero is a component for displaying a large box or image with a title and description.
 layout: components